Caroline Quarlls: Early life and family

 Caroline Quarlls was born in St. Louis in 1826, enslaved by her paternal grandfather, Dr. Robert Quarlls.
 According to an article published by the Windsor Star, Dr. Quarlls served as a captain in the Revolutionary War who received land in Missouri as his pension.
-Robert Pryor Quarlls (also Quarles), was her father and owner.
+Dr. Quarlls' son, Robert Pryor Quarlls (also Quarles), was both her father and owner.
 Caroline's mother was an enslaved woman named Maria.
 Her mother had married an African American man who was born free and made a living as a successful blacksmith.
 Caroline had been in contact with her stepfather who was very kind to her and talked with her about her plans to escape slavery.
 Maria and another daughter had passed by the time Caroline reached sixteen.

 Quarlls looked like her half-siblings, but was not granted the same freedom as they were.
 Goodnow, the abolitionist who helped Quarlls reach Canada, described her as having "a straight nose, thin lips, skin not very dark, and a slender form of medium height."
-Upon her father's death, Caroline was acquired by her new mistress, Robert's sister and her aunt, Miss.
-Charles R. Hall.
+Upon her father's death, Caroline was acquired by her new mistress, Robert's sister and her aunt, Miss Charles R. Hall.
 As an enslaved teenager, Caroline was responsible for sewing and embroidery work as well as "probably to wait upon her mistress."
-Quarlls received punishment, from being "occasionally whipped in addition to being deprived of her freedom."
+Quarlls received punishment, being "occasionally whipped."
 Caroline knew freedom in the North was possible and had thought about what escaping enslavement would look like.

 Flight

 When Quarlls was sixteen years old, her mistress, Miss Hall, became angry with her and cut her hair off as punishment.
-Determined to escape such assaults, she managed to gain permission from her mistress to see a friend of hers who was of poor health.
+Determined to escape such assaults, she managed to gain permission from her mistress to see a friend of hers who was in poor health.
 On July 4, 1842, the 16-year-old threw a bundle of clothes out a window, retrieved them, and walked down to the ferry to begin her journey along what would later be known as the Underground Railroad.
 Caroline had saved $100 cash that she had been gifted from family and from small sewing jobs.
 She used these funds to purchase a ticket for a steamboat to Alton, Illinois.
 Of mixed race, she was able to pass as a white girl.
 She traveled by stagecoach through Illinois to Milwaukee.
 She was pursued by slave catchers for the $300 bounty placed on her.